arnowelzel/comment-reply-email-notification/readme.txt

 4. For better results, setup a plugin to send emails using SMTP.

 == Changelog ==
+= 1.3.0 =
+* Fixed opt-in checkbox for logged in users
+* Added Russian and Ukrainian translations (thanks to Oleh Astappiev!)
+* Added unsubscribe link to email
 = 1.2.0 =
-* added opt-in checkbox to comment form.
+* Added opt-in checkbox to comment form
 = 1.1.1 =
-* fixed typo in hook
+* Fixed typo in hook
 = 1.1.0 =
-* added ES and PT-BR translations, added build script = 1.0.0 =
+* Added ES and PT-BR translations
+* Added build script
+= 1.0.0 =
 * First release